 Interested in a benchmarking study for your beverages?
 Milk or a dairy alternative?

 In-vitro alternatives to sensory profiling can offer a route for rapid benchmarking and comparison.
-A viscosity profile can describe physical handling behaviours across a range of shear conditions such as those experienced during storage, swallowing or pumping.
+Viscosity is often the first port of call when comparing beverages on the mouthfeel.
+However, too often food developers treat viscosity as a single number or their materials as Newtonian in behaviour.
+A viscosity shear rate sweep describes physical handling behaviours across a range of shear conditions such as those experienced during storage, swallowing or pumping.
+This shear-thinning viscosity is an essential differentiator for beverages and can help identify some potential differences in mouthfeel perception.

 Viscosity – Pouring, stirring and swallowing

-Milks and their plant based alternatives tend to be suspensions, emulsions or a combination of both, and as a result can display complex non-Newtonian behaviour such as shear thinning; the resistance to flow will depend on how you interact with the material.
-Thus when using viscosity as a comparative tool, it is prudent to measure viscosity under shear rate ranges that are relevant to the process of interest.
+Milk and its plant-based alternatives tend to be suspensions, emulsions or a combination of both, and as a result, can display complex non-Newtonian behaviour such as shear thinning; the resistance to flow will depend on how you interact with the material.
+When using viscosity as a comparative tool, it is prudent to measure viscosity under shear rate ranges that are relevant to the process of interest.

 Tribology – Lubricity and late stage mouthfeel